pumpikano/tf-dann/README.md

 # Domain-Adversarial Training of Neural Networks in Tensorflow

 "[Unsupervised Domain Adaptation by Backpropagation](http://sites.skoltech.ru/compvision/projects/grl/files/paper.pdf)" introduced a simple and effective method for accomplishing domain adaptation with SGD with a gradient reversal layer.
 This work was elaborated and extended in "[Domain-Adversarial Training of Neural Networks](http://jmlr.org/papers/volume17/15-239/15-239.pdf)".

-This repository implements the MNIST domain adaptation experiment presented in "[Domain-Adversarial Training of Neural Networks](http://jmlr.org/papers/volume17/15-239/15-239.pdf)" in Tensorflow.
-It differs in the details of the optimization (using the `AdamOptimizer` rather than the learning rate schedule detailed in the paper), but implements the same model described in the paper for MNIST experiments.

 For more information as well as a link to an equivalent implementation in Caffe, see http://sites.skoltech.ru/compvision/projects/grl/.

+The `Blobs-DANN.ipynb` shows some basic experiments on a very simple dataset.

 ## Gradient Reversal Layer